rjohnsen/hhc-2025/content/act2/quantognome-leap/_index.md

 ## Solution

+This objective focuses on logic flaws and state manipulation by forcing me to reason about non-linear execution paths rather than straightforward input/output.
+By interacting with a system that behaves inconsistently depending on state and observation, the challenge mirrors real-world issues where application logic, timing, or assumptions can be exploited without traditional vulnerabilities.
+It reinforces that not all security failures are technical bugs—some emerge from how systems model reality.

 ![Welcome screen](/images/act2/act2-quantqnome-1.png)

 Finding the PQC key generation program is quite easy, as we just can type `pq` and hit `TAB` and the auto completion will complete the rest for us: